danielerapati/2years-oncall/PITCHME.md

 When you are offering external services

 Note:
-You most likely want to support public facing services with an on-call policy.
+You probably want to support public facing services with an on-call policy.
-Because you cannot control how much external people depend on you, you might have contracts in place and your revenue might depend on the service you are offering.
+Because you **cannot control** how much external people depend on you, you might have **contracts** in place and your **revenue** might depend on the service you are offering.

-In 2016 we started offering to our partners, the businesses that sell on the notonthehighstreet marketplace, access to a rich dashboard with their sales figures and multiple statistics on how their products are performing.
+In 2016 we started offering to our **partners**, the businesses that sell on the notonthehighstreet marketplace, access to a **rich dashboard** with their **sales** figures and multiple statistics on how their **products are performing**.

 At this point there was no more space to go back on on-call and support policy